Distances and Isomorphism between Networks: Stability and Convergence of Network Invariants: Metric structure of networks

-\begin{remark} When considering a compact metric space $(X,d_X)$, the preceding theorem relates to the well-known notion of taking finite $\e$-nets in a metric space.
+\begin{remark}[Compact metric spaces admit $\e$-systems] When considering a compact metric space $(X,d_X)$, the preceding theorem relates to the well-known notion of taking finite $\e$-nets in a metric space.
 Recall that for $\e >0$, a subset $S \subseteq X$ is an $\e$-net if for any point $x\in X$, we have $B(x,\e)\cap S \neq \emptyset$.
 Such an $\e$-net satisfies the nice property that $\dgh(X,S) < \e$ \cite[7.3.11]{burago}.
 In particular, one can find a finite $\e$-net of $(X,d_X)$ for any $\e > 0$ by compactness.